ibm-cloud-docs/apps/mngdomains.md

 ## Using a custom domain for Cloud Foundry apps
 {: #custom-domain-cf}

 For Cloud Foundry apps, you can create and use a custom domain by using either the {{site.data.keyword.cloud_notm}} console or the command-line interface.
-For more information, see [Adding and using a custom domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-custom-domains).
+For more information, see [adding custom domains](/docs/cloud-foundry-public?topic=cloud-foundry-public-custom-domains).